ilpakka/ctf/2025/CSCG 2025/README.md

 *Welcome to the Cyber Security Challenge Germany (CSCG) 2025.
 The CSCG is a hacking competition with tasks from various categories of IT security: featuring reverse engineering, binary exploitation, cryptography, web security and miscellaneous.
 There are exciting challenges for both newcomers and experienced CTF players at various levels of difficulty.*<br>
 <br>
-NOTE: I will only include some writeups from the 'Intro' challenges since the event is still live and doing otherwise would risk disqualification
+NOTE: I will only include some writeups for the 'Intro' tasks since the event is still live and doing otherwise would risk disqualification
 ## Event Details
 | Start Date | End Date | Type | Format | Location | Players | Tasks | Link |
 |-----------|----------|----------|----------|----------|---------|---------|---------|